crcx/retroforth/doc/RETRO-Book.md

 in the standard library.

 With these words the rest of the language can be built up.
-Note that the Rx kernel does not provide any I/O words.
+Note that the RETRO kernel does not provide any I/O words.
 It's assumed that the RETRO interfaces will add these as best suited for the systems they run on.